Humanitariansai/Dayhoff/README.md

 # Dayhoff Framework

 An open-source, agent-based AI bioinformatics framework for computational biology, epidemiology, and public health.
-Named after pioneering bioinformatician Margaret Belle Dayhoff, this framework orchestrates specialized AI agents to deliver cohesive, data-driven solutions for biological and health sciences.
+Named after pioneering scientist Margaret Belle Dayhoff, this framework orchestrates specialized AI agents to deliver cohesive, data-driven solutions for biological and health sciences.

-"Using AI to advance biological understanding and public health outcomes."

-## About the Project
+## Overview

-The Dayhoff framework is an open-source platform for AI-powered biological and public health intelligence.
-Building on Margaret Dayhoff's groundbreaking work in computational biology, this experimental project creates an ecosystem of specialized agents orchestrated by a central coordination layer to tackle complex challenges in biology, epidemiology, and public health.
+The Dayhoff framework (inspired by Margaret Belle Dayhoff, the pioneer in bioinformatics) is an open-source platform for AI-powered biological and public health intelligence.
+This experimental project creates an ecosystem of specialized agents orchestrated by a central coordination layer to tackle complex challenges in biology, epidemiology, and public health.

 Led by Professor Nik Bear Brown, PhD, MBA, this educational experiment emphasizes learning through building, inviting contributors to discover effective approaches through practical implementation rather than claiming definitive solutions.

-## The Agent Ecosystem
+## Agent-Based Architecture

 The Dayhoff framework organizes specialized agents into categories, each focused on different aspects of biological and health sciences: